Pietot/Figonacci/README.md

 - ### With the binary file

-  If you've downloaded a binary, just open a CLI and write:
+  If you've downloaded the binary, just open a CLI and write:

   ```bash
   cd {path to the .exe}